 Going through a divorce can be an emotionally trying and confusing process.
 If the court grants you “legal custody” of one or more of your children, it is crucial that you understand what privileges you now enjoy, and what responsibilities now fall solely on you.
 The Law Firm of Victoria appreciates the difficulties associated with making life-altering decisions that will potentially affect your children for the rest of their lives.
 Our staff of skilled child custody lawyers in Macomb, Michigan is committed to helping you understand what is going on at every phase so you can make the best possible decisions for your children under the circumstances.

 Areas of Coverage

-- Wellbeing: Who will care for the child and keep him or her safe?
+- Wellbeing: Who will care for the child and keep them safe?

-- Education: What form will the child’s formal schooling take?
+- Education: What will the child’s formal schooling look like?